-The Personal Capital robo advisor should appeal to investors who want comprehensive analysis tools and want complete control of their investment portfolio.
+The Empower robo advisor should appeal to investors who want comprehensive analysis tools and want complete control of their investment portfolio.
 It will also attract users who want to gain access to dedicated financial advisors along with AI predictive analysis.

-Ally Invest Managed Portfolios has good ratings and is integrated with Ally.com, an online bank and allows users to create diversified investment portfolios based on their risk appetite.
-You can start an account with a $2,500 investment, and it has an annual management fee of 0.30%.
+Ally Invest has good ratings and is integrated with Ally.com, an online bank.
+It allows users to create diversified investment portfolios based on their risk appetite.
+You can start an account with a $100 investment, and it has NO annual management fee.

 The platform has been around for a while, and it was previously known as TradeKing Advisors.
 It was acquired in 2016 by Ally Financial.
 The investment portfolios are made of ETFs.
 Every portfolio has roughly 9 funds, and the usual expense ratio is 0.08%.
 New customers must fill out an assessment that determines how their portfolio will be organized and managed.